Inside: An easy shrimp scampi recipe served over pasta. Just 15 minutes from start to finish!

 Looking for an even quicker shrimp scampi recipe?
 Try this Instant Pot shrimp scampi!

-My husband and I love shrimp and Italian food, so this flavorful garlic shrimp scampi pasta is one of our go-to dinners.
+My husband and I love Italian food, so this flavorful garlic shrimp scampi pasta is one of our go-to dinners (along with this classic baked chicken parmesan).
 I hope that you enjoy it as much as we do!

 More easy dinner recipes to try:

 - 1/2 pound angel hair pasta